floragunncom/search-guard-docs/_content/_docs_first_steps/firststeps_installing_kibana_plugin.md

 This guide assumes that you have already installed Search Guard in your cluster using the [demo installer](demo-installer).
 {: .note .js-note .note-info}

-In the last chapter we have successfully set up users, roles and permissions that control access to Elasticsearch.
-We now want to apply the same level of security to Kibana.
+In the last chapter we have successfully set up users, roles and permissions that control access to OpenSearch/Elasticsearch.
+We now want to apply the same level of security to Dashboards/Kibana.

-As a first step, we need to install and configure the Search Guard plugin for Kibana.
+As a first step, we need to install and configure the Search Guard plugin for Dashboards/Kibana.

-## Installing the Search Guard Kibana plugin
+## Installing the Search Guard Dashboards/Kibana plugin

-The easies way to install the Kibana plugin is to install it online from Maven:
+The easies way to install the Dashboards/Kibana plugin is to install it online from Maven:

-Copy the URL of the [Search Guard Kibana plugin zip](search-guard-versions){:target="_blank"} matching your exact Kibana version from Maven:
+Copy the URL of the [Search Guard Dashboards/Kibana plugin zip](search-guard-versions){:target="_blank"} matching your exact Dashboards/Kibana version from Maven:

-* Stop Kibana
+* Stop Dashboards/Kibana
-* cd into your Kibana installaton directory
+* cd into your Dashboards/Kibana installaton directory
 * Execute: `bin/kibana-plugin install https://url/to/search-guard-kibana-plugin-<version>.zip`

 ## Configuring the plugin

-To configure the Search Guard Kibana plugin we add the following minimal configuration to `kibana.yml`:
+To configure the Search Guard Dashboards/Kibana plugin we add the following minimal configuration to `kibana.yml`:

 <div class="code-highlight " data-label="">
 <span class="js-copy-to-clipboard copy-code">copy</span>